jiniljeil/Security/webHacking/webHacking.kr/problem9/README.md

 <img src="./image/2.png"/>

-If you click one, you can see the page like this.
+If you click one, you can see a page like this.
 Then, url of page is <https://webhacking.kr/challenge/web-09/?no=1>.

 ### Second, Click 2

 <img src="./image/3.png"/>

-If you click two, you can see the page like this.
+If you click two, you can see a page like this.
 Then, url of page is <https://webhacking.kr/challenge/web-09/?no=2>.

 ### Third, Click 3